 Dave has worked in the voluntary sector in Bolton for 27 years, developing from the grass roots a Charity that now employs 28 people, supporting 100’s of disadvantaged and vulnerable individuals across the town.
 Throughout those years, organic partnerships have been developed that provide a platform that has challenged and transformed services in the Borough.
 Dave has previously held a position on the BH Standards Committee.

-Currently Development Manager of BSCA and Chair of Bolton CVS and Homestart.
+Currently Development Manager of BSCA and Chair of Bolton CVS.
 Ibby is also a fellow on the Clore Social Leadership Programme (national programme for leaders in the social sector), and holds a number of voluntary positions.

 Eunice has worked with Bolton at Home for many years to try to improve the service delivery to all its tenants.
 Now as an Operations Committee member, it is crucial that her focus is on any decisions the committee make, do not impact unfavourably upon tenants.
 Eunice’s motivation is to see all estates transformed into desirable homes, where people care about where they live, want to improve their homes, their lives and that they are proud of the homes and services Bolton at Home provides.